 Same approval gate, same US-hosted inference, same zero-retention guarantee across all three.
 Pick the smallest model that meets the task.

-Low-latency agentic coding for edits, refactors, and high-throughput inline completion.
-Built on DeepSeek V4 Flash, hosted in the US.
+Low-latency agentic coding that is no longer just a latency tier.
+Built on DeepSeek V4 Flash 0731, hosted in the US.

 - Inline completion